Skip to main content

 Each compression algorithm has its own characteristics with regard to speed.

-• PQ indexes have response rates approach the response rates of uncompressed indexes when recall reaches 97 percent and higher.
+• PQ indexes have response rates that approach the response rates of uncompressed indexes when recall reaches 97 percent and higher.
 At those levels of recall, the speed profile for PQ compressed indexes matches the profile for uncompressed indexes.

 • SQ significantly improves search speeds.
 SQ is new in v1.26.
 It is faster than PQ, perhaps 3 to 4 times as fast as searching uncompressed vectors.
 SQ has a higher dimensional resolution than BQ that helps recall.
 Look for an upcoming blog post that discusses the tradeoffs with SQ compression.